Shengbuo/Jimmy/README.md

 # Jimmy
-A game I made with my friend Shengbuo for the 7WC Game Jam
+A game I made with my friend Eston for the 7WC Game Jam
 #
 Very cool